rcrowther/django-img/README.md

 then visit the page.
 The app will generate a ''Large' reform of 'report.image', to the spec given in the filter.

-The tag guess can guess the app from the context.
+The tag can guess the app from the context.
 So,

      {% image report.img Large %}